solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 # Security.txt for Solana programs

 In addition to verified builds you can also add a `security.txt` file to your program.
-In the future the `security.txt` will hold the verifier public key for easy access to the verification data stored in the verification PDA.
+In the future, once implemented, the `security.txt` will hold the verifier public key for easy access to the verification data stored in the verification PDA.
+The PDA containing all the information needed to build and verify a program is derived from the programs address and the verifier pubkey.
+By default this is the same pubkey that built and deployed the program.
+But it can also be another pubkey that can be specified in the `security.txt`.

 The `security.txt` feature allows developers to embed contact and security information directly within their Solana smart contracts.
 Inspired by